timtroup/cake-manager/README.txt

 Requirements:
 * By accessing the root of the server (/) it should be possible to list the cakes currently in the system.
 This must be presented in an acceptable format for a human to read.

-* It must be possible for a human to add a new cake to the server.
+* It must be possible for a human to add a new cakeDTO to the server.

 * By accessing an alternative endpoint (/cakes) with an appropriate client it must be possible to download a list of the cakes currently in the system as JSON data.